PudduDavide/PudduDavide/README.md

 - 👋 Hi, I’m @PudduDavide
 - 👀 I’m interested I’m interested in everything that life proposes
-- 🌱 I’m currently learning OSX/Web development
+- 🌱 I’m currently learning OSX/Web development and working for Accenture
 - 📫 puddudavide@virgilio.it

 <!---